thisisparker/allthingsatkins/_pages/mobydick.md

 ***BONUS***: Do you have any favorite passages or chapters to share?

-**BONUS**: For readers who have completed The Quarter-Deck, Hark!, The Chart, and First Lowering ...
+**BONUS**: For readers who have completed **The Quarter-Deck, Hark!, The Chart, and First Lowering** ...
 What do we know about the Pequod and her crew as we sight our first leviathan?

 ![orson welles as father mapple at the puplit in new bedford](/assets/uploads/mobydickwelles.jpg "orson welles as father mapple at the pulpit ")

-### QUOTES OF NOTE:
+### QUOTES OF NOTE

 #### Chapter 1 The Loomings